This blog provides a guide to buying land for sale and offers:

 Interest is likely to increase from small investors and major industries needing to offset their carbon footprint by taking up biodiversity net gain opportunities.
 Buyers will also be attracted by natural capital-based schemes such as carbon sequestration.

 For existing livestock farmers wishing to expand the size of their farming operation, the opportunity to acquire additional grazing land can provide the key to expansion.
-The land will need to be close to their main homestead to make managing animals convenient.
-Such land may rarely become available, therefore relevant grazing land for sale may command a premium.
+The land will need to be close to their main homestead to make managing animals convenient; relevant grazing land for sale offers a rare opportunity and may command a premium price range.

 For hobby farmers and horse owners, the proximity of the grazing land to where they live is more relevant to allow them to enjoy their pursuit.
 Access, water, shelter, security and the availability of electricity are all factors to be considered and may influence the price for a small acreage.